-Since its start more than 80 years ago, Capitol Technology University has remained true to its mission - preparing students for careers in a quickly changing world.
-With a tradition of academic excellence and practical learning, Capitol Technology University has equipped its alumni with the knowledge and skills to evolve with the advanced sophistication of technology.
+Since its start more than 80 years ago, Capitol College has remained true to its mission - preparing students for careers in a quickly changing world.
+With a tradition of academic excellence and practical learning, Capitol College has equipped its alumni with the knowledge and skills to evolve with the advanced sophistication of technology.

-Capitol Technology University was founded in Washington, DC, as the Capitol Radio Engineering Institute in 1927 by Eugene H. Rietzke, A Navy veteran and radio operator, Rietzke foresaw the need for an advanced school that could produce talented radio and electronics technicians.
+Capitol College was founded in Washington, DC as the Capitol Radio Engineering Institute in 1927, by Eugene H. Rietzke.
+A Navy veteran and radio operator, Rietzke foresaw the need for an advanced school that could produce talented radio and electronics technicians.
 CREI began as a correspondence school, but its popularity led to the 1932 opening of a residence division allowing students to work hands on in laboratories.
 As radio technology improved, new training programs and courses were quickly added.
 Following World War II, CREI became one of the first three technical institutes accredited by the Engineers' Council for Professional Development.

 The institute entered a new era in the mid-1950s when it began awarding threeyear AAS degrees.
 The school expanded its reach to new programs in applied engineering and electronics.
 To reflect this evolution, the institute changed its name to Capitol Institute of Technology in 1964.
 It awarded its first bachelor of science degrees in 1966 to four graduates of its electronics engineering technology program.
 Anticipating the need for more room, Capitol relocated in 1969 to a leased space in Kensington, Maryland.
 During the following decade, enrollment increased and so did the program offerings.
 In 1976 the Middle States Association of Colleges and Secondary Schools granted accreditation to Capitol, and the National Science Foundation provided funding for new instructional scientific equipment.
-Quickly outgrowing its space, Capitol's leaders recognized a need for a permanent home and began searching for a new campus.
+Quickly outgrowing its space, Capitol's leaders recognized a need for a permanent campus and began searching for the right location.

-The result of that search was a relocaton to Laurel, Maryland.
+In 1980 the college found its home in Laurel, Maryland.
 Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened the doors to students in 1983.
 Enrollment swelled and two more engineering technology degrees were added.
 Within the next decade a capital campaign and funding from the state of Maryland raised millions for buildings, equipment and a scholarship endowment.
 The campus expanded with Telecommunications Hall and the 340-seat Avrum Gudelsky Memorial Auditorium.
-In 1987, the school became Capitol College, a name it would retain until June 2014.

 In the late 1980s, Capitol's leadership again recognized the transformation in the institution.
-The technical-based curriculum had become broader, with an increasing incorporation of humanities and social science courses.
+The technology-based curriculum had become broader, with an increasing incorporation of humanities and social science courses.
 With a spacious campus and four-year degrees, the school had shed its skin as a technical institute.
-Preferring a title and an environment that would better suit its presence, the Board of Trustees changed the school's name to Capitol Technology University.
-Along with the name change came a plan to offer more degrees in engineering and management, build on-campus housing and convert from a quarterly academic calendar to a semester system.
+Preferring a title and an environment that would better suit its presence, the Board of Trustees changed the school's name to Capitol College.
+Along with the name change came a plan to offer more degrees in engineering and management, build on-campus housing and convert from a guarterly academic calendar to a semester system.